aead/poly1305/README.md

 It can be used to verify the data integrity and the authenticity of a message and has been standardized in [RFC 7539](https://tools.ietf.org/html/rfc7539 "RFC 7539").

-This code is now stable (reached v1.0) and can be used in productive environments.
+This code is now stable and can be used in productive environments.
 Backward compatibility is now guaranteed.

 ### Requirements